autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_goal_planner_design.md

 - The distance between the goal and ego-vehicle is shorter than `minimum_request_length`.
 - Route is set with `allow_goal_modification=true`
   - we can set this option with [SetRoute](https://github.com/autowarefoundation/autoware_adapi_msgs/blob/main/autoware_adapi_v1_msgs/routing/srv/SetRoute.srv#L2) api service.
-  - we support `2D Rough Goal Pose` with the key bind `r` in rviz, but in the future there will be a panel of tools to manipulate various Route API from rviz.
+  - We support `2D Rough Goal Pose` with the key bind `r` in RViz, but in the future there will be a panel of tools to manipulate various Route API from RViz.
 - ego-vehicle is in the same lane as the goal.

 <img src="https://user-images.githubusercontent.com/39142679/237929950-989ca6c3-d48c-4bb5-81e5-e8d6a38911aa.png" width="600">